jdrch/Hardware/README.md

 ### How do you shop for new PCs and parts?

-1. Go go the OEM website
+1. Go to the OEM website
 2. Get OEM part number.
 Avoid products you can't find an OEM product page for; it's usually indicative of poor support
 3. Search Google Shopping for part number
 4. Select the in-stock store that has a rating of at least 4 stars with the lowest total price (including shipping)